benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 .. attention::

-   SRW-SD capabilities are a new SRW App feature supported on Hera and Orion/Hercules; on other systems, users can expect only limited support.
+   SRW-SD capabilities are supported on all :srw-wiki:`Level 1 <Supported-Platforms-and-Compilers>` platforms.

-This chapter provides instructions for running a simple, example six-hour forecast for July 22, 2019 at 0z using SRW Smoke & Dust (SRW-SD) features.
-These features have been merged into an SRW App feature branch from a UFS WM Rapid Refresh Forecast System (RRFS) production branch.
-This forecast uses RAP data for :term:`ICs` and :term:`LBCs`, the ``RRFS_CONUS_3km`` predefined grid, and the ``FV3_HRRR_gf`` physics suite.
+This chapter provides instructions for running an example six-hour forecast for July 22, 2019 at 0z using SRW Smoke & Dust (SRW-SD) features.
+These features have been merged into the SRW App from the UFS WM.
+This experimental forecast uses RAP data for :term:`ICs` and :term:`LBCs`, the ``RRFS_CONUS_3km`` predefined grid, and the ``FV3_HRRR_gf`` physics suite.
 This physics suite is similar to the NOAA operational HRRR v4 suite (Dowell et al., 2022), with the addition of the Grell-Freitas deep convective parameterization. `Scientific documentation for the HRRR_gf suite <https://dtcenter.ucar.edu/GMTB/v7.0.0/sci_doc/_h_r_r_r_gf_page.html>`_ and `technical documentation <https://ccpp-techdoc.readthedocs.io/en/v7.0.0/>`_ are available with the CCPP v7.0.0 release but may differ slightly from the version available in the SRW App.

 .. note::